-Mount Saint Vincent tuition-driven bursaries are available in January of each year (applications open for the months of October and November only).
+Mount Saint Vincent tuition-driven bursaries are available in December of each year.
 Any student registered in a Mount Saint Vincent University credential program and any special student admitted under the mature matriculation route is eligible.
-Awards ranging from \$100 to \$1500 are made according to established and documented financial need.
+Awards ranging from \$100 to \$2000 are made according to established and documented financial need.
 Students are required to submit a detailed financial disclosure application and supporting documents.
-For further information, contact the Financial Aid Manager at 902-457-6351.
+For further information, contact the Financial Aid Coordinator at 902-457-6351.